up-time/kubespray/README.md

 # Without --become the playbook will fail to run!
 ansible-playbook -i inventory/mycluster/hosts.yaml  --become --become-user=root cluster.yml
 ```

+### Akash Modification

+Kubespray configures Calico to use Calico's RR service + BGP for IP-IP networking.
+While this is an option for operation, [VXLAN Overlay networking](https://docs.projectcalico.org/networking/vxlan-ipip) is a nice simplification, and removes the necessity for `calico-rr` to be installed.
+After running `invetory.py` and `hosts.yaml` is generated, edit the file and remove the `calico-rr` references for cleanliness.
+See "Network Plugins" below for additional configuration options.

+#### Usage Continued

 Note: When Ansible is already installed via system packages on the control machine, other python packages installed via `sudo pip install -r requirements.txt` will go to a different directory tree (e.g. `/usr/local/lib/python2.7/dist-packages` on Ubuntu) from Ansible's (e.g. `/usr/lib/python2.7/dist-packages/ansible` still on Ubuntu).
 As a consequence, `ansible-playbook` command will fail with: